katarinakovacova/microservice/README.md

 # Microservice

+## Overview

-Product aggregator microservice.
-It is REST API Python microservice which allows users to browse a product catalogue and which automatically updates prices from the offer service, provided by Applifting.
+The Product Aggregator Microservice is a REST API built with Python that enables users to browse a dynamic product catalogue.
+This microservice automatically updates product prices by fetching data from the offer service provided by Applifting.
+It is designed for scalability and efficiency, allowing seamless integration with various frontend applications.

+## Features

+- **Product Catalogue Browsing**: Users can easily navigate through a wide range of products.
+- **Automatic Price Updates**: Prices are updated in real-time from the offer service, ensuring users have access to the latest information.
+- **User Authentication**: Secure access to the microservice is facilitated through authentication mechanisms.
+- **Containerized Environment**: The microservice is packaged in Docker containers for easy deployment and scalability.
+-
 ## Usage

 This microservice is containerized.
 You will need Docker to run this app.
 To run this app please create `.env` file which has the following template: